Imran4424/iOS-InterviewQuestions/Swift.md

 - **DispatchQueues**: Uses dispatch queues (like `DispatchQueue`) to manage tasks, which can be serial or concurrent.
 - **Callback-based:** Work is often managed using closures and callbacks, which can lead to complex nested code.
 - **Manual management:** Requires more manual management for tasks like dependency and cancellation, and doesn't have built-in support for cancellation.
-- **Best for:** Legacy code, ultra-low-level threading needs, or when you need very fine-grained control.
+- **Best for:** Legacy code, ultra-low-level threading needs, or when we need very fine-grained control.

 #### Swift Concurrency (`async/await`)